negiaman7/Pizza-Sales-Report/README.md

   - Pizza Name, Category and Size
   - Quantity
   - Unit Price and Total Price
-- The dataset was cleaned and modeled for analysis in Power BI.
--
 ---

 ## 🛠 Tech Stack & Power BI Features